airnativeextensions/nativeextensions-documentation/docs/gameservices/service/playgames/setup.md

 If you are using the current Play App signing approach you can get the signatures of your certificates directly from the Play console, in the "App integrity" section.

+This is the suggested method for the current release process through the Play Store as the certificate you are using to sign your AAB is likely just the upload certificate and not the release certificate used when the application is installed through the store.

-### keytool
+### Debugging

+When debugging locally you will likely be signing an APK with your upload certificate.
+Hence when adding your SHA1 we suggest you also add both the SHA1 for your release certificate and the SHA1 for your upload certificate.
+This is so play games services will work locally when directly testing on a device.

+### SHA1 From A Certificate

-You can use the keytool utility to get the details of your `p12` certificate directly:
+You can use the keytool utility to get the details of your `p12` certificate directly, the SHA1 signature will be listed in the output from the following command:

 ```
 keytool -list -v -keystore /path/to/your/certificate.p12